Sports Physical Therapy

 The program involves a one-year experience in a dynamic sports physical therapy setting incorporating a half-time clinical practice (20 hours/week), didactic classroom and teaching experiences in the entry-level Doctor of Physical Therapy Curriculum at the University of Wisconsin–La Crosse, and established mentored experiences in advanced clinical practice, athletic training and clinical research.

 Gundersen Sports Medicine is a regional based sports medicine practice that includes clinics in Onalaska, Wis. and Winona, Minn.
 The clinic is affiliated and utilizes the resources of Gundersen Health System, which serves as the Western Academic Campus of the University of Wisconsin Medical School and the University of Wisconsin–La Crosse program in Physical Therapy.
+The residency program has also established clinical affiliations with Vail Valley Medical Center and the University of South Dakota departments of Physical Therapy and Athletics to provide additional clinical experiences.

 Full time athletic training services for five area high schools, and one college; high school visitations, and game coverage for 42 area high schools, and game coverage for two universities.